LATEST FEED-IN TARIFF NEWS

 Electricity Bill Savings

 This value depends on how much electricity you use and how much is exported.
 If you don't use any of the electricity, this figure will be zero.
 If you use it all, you will save 14p per kWh as you're not having to buy electricity from the grid.
-In the above 2kWp example, if all 1737kWh was used, you'd save £242 per year on your bills (1737 x £0.14).

 Total Income & Savings